lamyae-d/open-scholarship-project/README.md

 - Dynasty
 - Artist Role

-These metadata fields support the identification of cultural, historical, and institutional patterns within the collection.
+These variables provide insights into cultural, historical, and institutional dimensions of French heritage representation.

 ---